 Some sects of Buddhism teach that a monk can continue meditating after death by entering Tukdam State.

-Tukdam State is not a specific meditation but is an honorific term for meditative practice and experience that is frequently used to refer to the period following the death of a great master, during which time they are absorbed in luminosity. (source)
+Tukdam State is not a specific meditation but is an honorific term for meditative practice and experience that is used to refer to the period following the death of a great master, during which time they are absorbed in luminosity.

 Dr Kerzin states, “If a monk is capable of maintaining this deep meditative state for more than three weeks after death, the body gradually shrinks, and in the end, all that remains of the person is his hair, nails, and clothes.

 People who have found monks in this state usually see rainbows above the deceased monk.
-The rainbow glows for many days, which signifies that the monk has found “Rainbow Body”—the highest state of enlightenment as defined by Buddha.”
+The rainbow glows for many days, which signifies that the monk has achieved “Rainbow Body”—the highest state of enlightenment as defined by Buddha.”

-Tukdam state meditation is used by Buddhist monks to ascend to a higher state, at which they achieve the state of Buddhist oneness.
+Tukdam meditation is used by Buddhist monks to ascend to a higher state, at which they achieve the state of Buddhist oneness.

 As Dr Kerzin says, “If the meditator can stay in Tukdam meditation state, he can become a Buddha.
-At this level of enlightenment, the monk will then become a spiritual aid who helps people to achieve spiritual enlightenment.
+At this level of enlightenment, the monk will then become a spiritual aid who helps people to become enlightened like Buddha.

-In Vajrayana Buddhism it is a common practice for the bodies of teachers to be entombed in lotus position and preserved in salt.
+In Vajrayana Buddhism, it is a widespread practice for the bodies of teachers to be entombed in the lotus position and preserved in salt.